issacdowling/selfhostedsmarthomeguide/README.md

     jellyfinStop.close()
 ```

+This bit of code makes a file to represent you wanting to *play*, *pause*, or *resume* the music, which is then detected and handled by the playback script.

 #### And, you can add `open(jellyfinStopFilePath, "w")` to your "GenericStop" intent too.

 Then, in your `# Set paths` section, add these: